Get This Recipe In Your Inbox

 Notes

-Store leftover salt-roasted golden beets in an airtight container in the refrigerator for up to five days.
-Reheat gently or enjoy them cold in salads or grain bowls.
+• Storage: Store any leftover golden beets in an airtight container in the fridge for up to 5 days.
+They make an excellent meal prep addition—enjoy them cold in salads or grain bowls, or reheat for a quick, delicious meal.

 • Prep Time: 15 minutes